How Much Can You Win?

 Compare to this Canada’s Lotto Max’s current jackpot for this week of CAD 50 million.
 It will be paid out in a lump sum and tax-free.
 Even with the exchange rate that still means USD 46.2 million.
 On top of this, Lotto Max has hit its maximum cap so each week that it is not won, Lotto Max will increase the number of CAD 1 million extra bonus draws until it is won.

 Tax versus Tax-Free Jackpots

 There are a lot of arguments on whether lotteries should be claimable tax-free or not.
 Canada discussed the issue and then agreed that their lotteries already were supporting government initiatives so taxing winners would be double dipping.
 The United States collects the tax and has no intention of changing that.
-Australia and the UK’s lotteries are tax-free as well many of the European lotteries are.
+Australia and the UK’s lotteries are tax-free as well as many European lotteries.
 Spain now has a tax on lotteries at a rate of 20%.
 When you are choosing the lottery you want to play, it’s important to take a look at what you are going to win and who is going to take a piece of your action.

 Deciding What to Play

 There are a lot of incredible international lotteries out there to choose from.
 Spain’s La Primitiva’s next draw is a cool € 48 million.
 Italy’s SuperEnaLotto is at € 23.6 million.
 EuroJackpot is at € 17 million.
 They all have their odds, their own specific rules, and regulations and vary between annuities versus a lump sum.
 It’s important to take a look at the game you want to play and how it operates.
 You can’t win unless you play.